amruta95/TurbineEnergyAssignment/README.md

 # Turbit Assignment

-This repository contains Turbt company's take-home assignment solution.
+This repository contains Turbit company's take-home assignment solution.

 Please follow the below steps to run the code,